 Goaltender Chuck Rayner is the lone Hall of Famer of this group, born on Aug.
 11, 1920, in Sutherland, Saskatchewan.
 He made his NHL debut with the New York Americans during the 1940-41 season at age 20.
 When the team folded in 1942, he spent three years serving in the Royal Canadian Navy during World War II.

 He returned to the NHL in 1945 when he signed with the Rangers.
-He played eight seasons with the team, going 123-178-73 with an overall 2.98 goals-against average (GAA).
-He won the Hart Trophy, as the league’s most valuable player, for his performance in 1949-50; a season that ended with a double-overtime loss to the Red Wings in Game 7 of the Stanley Cup Final.
+He played for eight seasons, going 123-178-73 with an overall 2.98 goals-against average (GAA).
+He won the Hart Trophy, as the league’s most valuable player, for his performance in 1949-50, a season that ended with a double-overtime loss to the Red Wings in Game 7 of the Stanley Cup Final.
 He was inducted into the Hockey Hall of Fame in 1973 despite never having a winning record in any of his 10 NHL seasons.

-Ken Linseman is the highest-scoring player of this group.
-He scored 256 goals and 807 points in 860 career games with the Philadelphia Flyers, Edmonton Oilers, Boston Bruins and Maple Leafs.
+Ken Linseman is the highest-scoring player in this group.
+He scored 256 goals and 807 points in 860 career games with the Philadelphia Flyers, Edmonton Oilers, Boston Bruins, and Maple Leafs.

 Other notable players born on Aug.
 11 include Dave Shand (66), Aaron Miller (51), Lubomir Visnovsky (46), Jason Williams (42), Alex Kerfoot (28), and the late Larry Popein.